Angostura bitters: History

 Emperor Franz Joseph I of Austria is shown on the label, since Angostura won a medal at the 1873 World Fair in Vienna.

 The recipe was developed as a tonic by Johann Gottlieb Benjamin Siegert, a German surgeon general in Simón Bolívar's army in Venezuela.
-Siegert began to sell it in 1824 and established a distillery for the purpose in 1830.
-Siegert was based in the town of Angostura (afterward renamed Ciudad Bolívar) and used locally available ingredients, perhaps aided by botanical knowledge of the local Amerindians.
+Siegert began selling it in 1824 and established a distillery for that purpose in 1830.
+Siegert was based in the town of Angostura (later renamed Ciudad Bolívar) and used locally available ingredients, perhaps aided by the indigenous people's botanical knowledge.
 The product was sold abroad from 1853, and in 1875, the sons of Dr. Siegert moved the manufacturing from Ciudad Bolivar to Port of Spain, Trinidad, where it remains.

 Angostura won a medal at the 1873 Vienna World's Fair.
 The medal is still depicted on the oversized label, along with the reverse, which shows Emperor Franz Joseph I of Austria in profile.

 The exact formula is a closely guarded secret, with only one person knowing the whole recipe, passed familially.

 Since 2007, Angostura has also produced Angostura Orange, an orange bitters with bright floral notes and fresh orange peel.
 Angostura Orange has not dominated the orange bitters market in the same way that its aromatic bitters have become an essential product for bars and consumers.

 In 2009, a shortage of Angostura bitters occurred; the company reported that the primary problem was a shortage of bottles.
-Incorrect rumours arose of a product recall, or that production of the bitters had stopped at the plant in Trinidad.
+Incorrect rumours arose of a product recall or that production of the bitters had stopped at the plant in Trinidad.
 The shortage of bitters was the subject of many news articles and blog posts, particularly in the cocktail industry.

 The company observed its 200th anniversary in 2024, as the government of Trinidad and Tobago reported that bitters represented 8% of the market value of exports in its food and beverage sector.

 Uses

-Angostura bitters is extremely concentrated and may be an acquired taste; though 44.7% alcohol by volume, bitters is not normally ingested undiluted, but instead used in small amounts as flavouring.
+Angostura bitters is extremely concentrated and may be an acquired taste; though 44.7% alcohol by volume, bitters is not commonly ingested undiluted, but instead used in small amounts as flavouring.

 Medicinal

-Angostura bitters is alleged to have restorative properties.
+Angostura bitters are alleged to have restorative properties.
 Angostura brand bitters is often incorrectly believed to have poisonous qualities because it is associated with angostura bark (which it does not contain), which, although not toxic, during its use as a medicine was often adulterated by unscrupulous sellers, who padded out the sacks of bark with cheaper, poisonous Strychnos nux-vomica or copalchi bark.
 Angostura is still often used by Trinidadians to treat digestive problems, under the assumption that the ingredient gentian may aid indigestion.